Generic framework for non-perturbative QCD in light hadrons: Introduction

 \subsection{Instanton liquid in gradient flow}

 In Fig.~\ref{fig:vacuum}, after a few steps of cooling, the gluonic landscape resembles a rather dense ensemble of strongly correlated instanton-anti-instanton pairs.
-With continued cooling after more flow time, these pairs are gradually annihilated, resulting in a more sparse ensemble of individual pseudoparticles that can withstand even under cooling extended.
+With continued cooling over longer flow times, these pairs gradually annihilate, leaving a more dilute ensemble of pseudoparticles that remain stable under further cooling.
 For a comprehensive description of this procedure, we refer to the relevant literatures \cite{Michael:1994uu,Michael:1995br,Leinweber:1999cw,Bakas:2010by,Biddle:2018bst,Hasenfratz:2019hpg,Athenodorou:2018jwu,Biddle:2020eec,Ringwald:1999ze} (and references therein).
 The detailed gradient flow (cooling) techniques have uncovered a remarkable semiclassical landscape composed of instantons and anti-instantons, the vacuum tunneling pseudoparticles with unit topological charges~\cite{Leinweber:1999cw}.

 The key features of this landscape are~\cite{Shuryak:1981ff}

 for the instanton plus anti-instanton density and size, respectively.
 The hadronic scale $R=1\,{\rm fm}$ emerges as the mean quantum tunneling rate of the pseudoparticles.